wavefrontHQ/docs/pages/doc/integrations_r.md

     source("http://wavefront-customer.s3.amazonaws.com/wavefront-1.7.R")
     ```

-    You will see a set of new functions appear in your IDE, all starting with `wf`.
+    A set of new functions appears in your IDE, all starting with `wf`.
 These are the functions that you will use to get data from Wavefront into R.

  1. Enter the Wavefront server URL and your API token: